-Results
+3. Results

+3.1.
 More targets become harder to track

-We replicate the finding that object tracking becomes harder both with increasing velocity of the particle swarm, and with increasing number of targets (Alvarez & Franconeri, 2007).
-Unlike the original experiment, where subjects were allowed to adjust their own speed to what they felt was subjectively comfortable, we used a 3-up-1-down staircase, varying the parameter σ_w from Equation 5 in steps of 0.5, thereby objectively measuring a ~ 79% accuracy threshold for participants.
+We replicate the finding that object tracking becomes harder both with increasing velocity of the particle swarm and with increasing number of targets (Alvarez & Franconeri, 2007).
+Unlike the original experiment, where subjects were allowed to adjust their own speed to what they felt was subjectively comfortable, we used a 3 up-1 down staircase, varying the parameter σ_w in steps of 0.5, thereby objectively measuring a 79% psychometric accuracy threshold for subjects.